Wabinab/Xenoblade-Chronicles-3-The-Book/src/07_reunion.md

 "Yeah.
 My time left.
 Heh.
 Think about it.
 Wouldn't wanna lose track of time, and just run out."
 As she closed her diary, "Today, it's exactly three months...
 Three more months... and then I'll be gone from this world."
 She looked down at her diary while Noah looked and listened to her, without interruption.

 "I've thought about this a lot.
 About what I can achieve...
-What I'll leave behind... (sigh)" As she looked up to the fireplace, torso slightly leaned forward, "I've sent off so many... who felt the same."
+What I'll leave behind... (sigh)" As she looked up to the bonfire, torso slightly leaned forward, "I've sent off so many... who felt the same."

 Noah tried to get in sync with her, "I see...
 So, that's why you trusted that guy?"
 To which she nodded.
 "You hope to... live more?"